 If you were wondering how to get rid of the slimy invaders, here’s how you can do it:

 - Use eggshells: snails and slugs have very soft bodies.
 For that reason, you can crumble eggshells around the areas where you’ve seen them.
-The eggshells have acute edges which is painful for the snails and slugs, and will deviate them.
+The eggshells have acute edges, which are painful for the snails and slugs and will deviate them.

-- Set a beer trap: bury a container or bucket on the level of the ground.
+- Set a beer trap: bury a container or bucket on the ground level.
 Fill it with beer and wait for the snails and slugs to be caught in the trap.
-They are attracted to the beer which is why the method is one of the most efficient.
+They are attracted to beer, which is why the method is one of the most efficient.

 - Make a grapefruit trap: another thing snails and slugs are attracted to.
 You have to cut the grapefruit in half, then scoop the core and leave the peel around the affected plants.
 The next morning you might find snails or slugs trapped inside the peel.
 You can release them in the forest far from your garden.